dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/raycast.rst

    Raycast node.

 The *Raycast* node intersects rays from one geometry onto another.
+A ray starts on each point of the input geometry.
-It computes hit points on the target mesh and returns normals, distances and any surface attribute specified by the user.
+It computes hit points on the target mesh and outputs normals, distances and any surface attribute specified by the user.

-A ray starts on each point of the input *Geometry*.
-Rays continue in the *Ray Direction* until they either hit the *Target Geometry* or reach the *Ray Length* limit.
-If the target is hit, the value of the *Is Hit* attribute in the output mesh will be true. *Hit Position*, *Hit Normal* and *Hit Distance* are the properties of the target mesh at the intersection point.
-In addition, a *Target Attribute* can be specified that is interpolated at the hit point and the result stored in *Hit Attribute*.

 Inputs